-There is no polite way to put it.
-The ACT Government has consistently fallen short on providing Canberra with the cycling infrastructure that it needs.
+Disappointing, underwhelming and lacking ambition.
+The ACT Government has consistently fallen short on providing Canberra with cycling infrastructure.
 In the COVID-19 times when other state governments are announcing their plans for cycling, the ACT Government remains strangely mute.

 Listen to Brent Toderian, one of Vancouver’s leading thinkers in urban planning, in June 2017 at the University of Canberra.